ibm-cloud-architecture/refarch-analytics/docs/kafka/readme.md

 * Support stateful and windowing operations by processing one record at a time.
 * Can be integrated in java application and micro service.
 No need for separate processing cluster.
 It is a Java API.
 Stream app is done outside of the broker code!.
 * Elastic, highly scalable, fault tolerance, it can recover from failure
-* Deploy as container to kubernetes or other orchestration platform
+* Deployed as container to kubernetes or other orchestration platform

-From a component view kafka streaming application looks like:

 Kafka stream should be your future platform for asynchronous communication between your microservices to simplify interdependencies between them.
+(We are covering this pattern in [this service mesh article](https://github.com/ibm-cloud-architecture/refarch-integration/blob/master/docs/service-mesh.md))

 ## Architecture